johnspray74/ALAExample/README.md

 ### Background

-ALAExample is a cutdown example of an application used by farmers to get data to/from their EID readers, livestock weighing devices etc.
+ALAExample is a cut-down example of an application used by farmers to get data to/from their EID readers, livestock weighing devices, etc.

 The full Windows PC desktop application was a research project for a software reference architecture called ALA [(Abstraction Layered Architecture)](http://www.abstractionlayeredarchitecture.com).
 ALA is theoretically optimized for the maintainabilty quality attribute by telling you how to organise code.
 This research was to measure if this is true in paractice.